Financial Aid & Cost of Attendance

 Awards may be made prior to verification of data on your Free Application for Federal Student Aid (FAFSA).
 You will be notified if you are required to submit additional documentation for verification.
 Failure to submit all requested documentation, within 120 days, may result in a forfeiture of your eligibility.
 If necessary, we will correct FAFSA data on your behalf.
 We will notify you of any changes to your financial aid award as they occur.

-If you borrow under the federal Stafford Loan Program during your attendance at the Farmingdale, you must complete a federal Stafford Loan Exit Counseling Interview prior to leaving the College.
+If you borrow under the federal Direct Loan Program during your attendance at the Farmingdale, you must complete a federal Direct Loan Exit Counseling Interview prior to leaving the College.

 - You must be matriculated (accepted into a degree program).